-This is an artist’s imagination of the danger faced by English homes during the 1857 Uprising, when mutineers attacked defense-less children and women.
-In the engraving, a mother can be seen suckling a baby, at her vulnarable best, while a toddler sits close to her.
-Two natives enter the hosue from the left, one holding a sword dripping with fresh blood and the other holding a torch – ready for murdering the inhabitants and burning the entire place down.
-Such illustrations were common during the late 1850s, published to give the world an idea of the events of the Uprising, but of course, from the British perpective.
+This is an artist’s imagination of the danger faced by British families in India during the 1857 Uprising.
+In the engraving, a mother can be seen nursing a baby while a toddler sits close by.
+Two revolutionaries enter the room, one holding a sword dripping with what looks like blood and the other wielding a torch, both clearly bent on destruction.
+Such illustrations were common during the late 1850s, published to project more widely the British perspective of the events of the 1857 Uprising.

 Title